ananyaacodes/MyET-AI-News/README.md

 ### **Stay Updated with the World of Artificial Intelligence**

 <p>
-A modern AI news platform that delivers the latest AI-related news with a clean, responsive, and user-friendly interface.
+A personalized AI news platform — real headlines, real Gemini-powered Q&A, styled like a cut-and-taped newsroom zine.
 </p>

 <br>